Heat kernel estimates on manifolds with ends with mixed boundary condition: Examples

 \end{example}

-\begin{example} Consider the body given in Figure \ref{fig1} with some Dirichlet boundary condition.
+\begin{example} Consider the three-dimensional body given in Figure \ref{fig1} with some Dirichlet boundary condition.
 With Neumann condition everywhere, this figure was considered by Grigor'yan and Saloff-Coste \cite[Example 6.15]{GS5}.
-If $p_N(t,x,y)$ denotes the heat kernel for this figure with Neumann boundary (here, $N$ in $p_N$ stands for Neumann) everywhere and $o$ is a fixed point, then
+If $p_N(t,x,y)$ denotes the heat kernel for this figure with Neumann boundary (the $N$ in $p_N$ stands for Neumann) everywhere and $o$ is a fixed point, then, for $t>1$,

 The most natural place to add Dirichlet boundary condition is on the three dimensional cone.
-The cone with Dirichlet boundary everywhere has a profile with growth of power $\alpha >0$ by the previous example, so that the volume of the cone weighted by its profile is approximately $r^{2\alpha +3}.$ Thus volume in the cone grows faster than $r^2 \log^2 r,$ which describes how volume grows after $h$-transform in the infinite solid disk.
+The cone with Dirichlet boundary everywhere has a profile with growth of power $\alpha >0$ by the previous example, so that the volume of the cone weighted by its profile is approximately $r^{2\alpha +3}.$ Thus the volume in the cone grows faster than $r^2 \log^2 r,$ which describes how volume grows after $h$-transform in the infinite solid disk.
 Hence $p_D(t,o,o)$ has the same long-term decay in time as $p_N(t,o,o).$

 In fact, the previous paragraph still holds true when we impose \emph{any} Dirichlet boundary condition on the cone in such a way that condition (*) holds, as the following lemma demonstrates that profiles cannot decrease volume in some sense.